mknx/smarthome/install.md

 $ git pull
 </pre>

-You have to copy the `smarthome.js` files if the have changed:
+If `smarthome.js` has been chaged, it should be copied:
 <pre>
 $ cp /usr/local/smarthome/exampleis/visu/js/smarthome.* /var/www/smarthome/js/*
 </pre>

 # Structure
-Within <code>/usr/local/smarthome/</code> is the following structure:
+Structure of the smarthome.py directory, e.g. <code>/usr/local/smarthome/</code>:

  * bin/: contains <code>smarthome.py</code>
- * dev/ developer files
+ * dev/ development files
  * etc/: should contain the basic configuration files (smarthome.conf, plugin.conf, logic.conf)
- * examples/: contain some example files for the configaration and the visu plugin
+ * examples/: contains some example files for the configaration and the visu plugin
  * items/: should contain one or more item configuration files.
  * lib/: contains the core libraries of SmartHome.py
- * logics/: should contain your logic scripts
+ * logics/: should contain the logic scripts
  * plugins/: contains the available plugins
  * tools/: contains little programms helping to maintain SmartHome.py
  * var/log/: contains the logfiles